Coastal Virginia Offshore Wind

-Coastal Virginia Offshore Wind (CVOW) is an offshore wind energy project located about 24 nautical miles (27 miles, 43 kilometers) off the coast of Virginia Beach in the Hampton Roads metropolitan area of Virginia, U.S. CVOW is being developed by Dominion Energy and is the largest offshore wind project under development in the U.S., covering a lease area of 112,800 acres and expected to have a capacity of 2.6 gigawatts (GW).
-It is expected to generate electricity equivalent to the electricity consumed by 660,000 homes.
-The wind farm will consist of 176 Siemens Gamesa SG 14-222 DD fixed-bottom wind turbines, each of which has a capacity of 14.6 megawatts (MW) and a 222-meter rotor diameter.
+Coastal Virginia Offshore Wind (CVOW) is an offshore wind energy project located about 24 nmi off the coast of Virginia Beach in the Hampton Roads metropolitan area of Virginia, U.S. CVOW is being developed by Dominion Energy and is the largest offshore wind project under development in the U.S., covering a lease area of 112,800 acres and expected to have a capacity of 2.6 gigawatts (GW).
+It is expected to generate electricity equivalent to the power consumed by 660,000 homes.
+The wind farm will consist of 176 Siemens Gamesa SG 14-222 DD fixed-bottom wind turbines, each of which has a capacity of 14.6 megawatts (MW) and a 222 m rotor diameter.
 Dominion expects that the project will cost $10.7 billion.

-CVOW is one of the first commercial offshore wind farms built in U.S. federal waters and aims to contribute substantially to Virginia's renewable energy targets which call for a total offshore wind capacity of 5.2 GW by the end of 2035 and 100 percent clean energy by 2050.
+CVOW is one of the first commercial offshore wind farms built in U.S. federal waters and aims to contribute substantially to Virginia's renewable energy targets, which call for a total offshore wind capacity of 5.2 GW by the end of 2035 and 100 percent clean energy by 2050.
 The project is the only offshore wind farm in the U.S. being developed by a state public utility company (Dominion) as opposed to a private developer.
-This offers it more flexibility in changing electricity prices in response to project cost changes, which is not an option of private developers with fixed-price agreements.
-CVOW is expected to create 900 construction jobs and 1,100 jobs once in operation, as well as $210 million in economic output once operational.
+This offers it more flexibility in changing electricity prices in response to project cost changes, which is not an option for private developers with fixed-price agreements.
+In 2020, CVOW was expected to create 900 construction jobs and 1,100 jobs once in operation, as well as $210 million in economic output.